FH-Potsdam/disa-gotchi-gpt3/prompt-text.md

 Note: Top = newest, bottom = oldest

+## User input examples

+1. I was invited to a birthday party but I feel insecure because I don't know anybody.
+So I don't know if I will go.

+2. I've just met this group of people at the party and they seem nice, but at the same time I feel so insecure about small talk.

+3. I was invited to a birthday party but I feel insecure because I don't know anybody.
+So I don't know if I will go.

 ## TO DO

+Make more references to the anxiety:
+- Reference possible negative thoughts, what could go wrong.

 Add the otherworldly:
 - Maybe go back to having a name in the prompt